ianrae/twixt/README.md

    * the same field may be used on multiple forms with different validation requirements.
    * a form may contain fields from multiple models.

 A twixt is an object that sits between the model and the view.
-The twixt fields have their own validation and formatting, separate from the model.
-A typical edit action would get a model from the database, load it into a twixt, and render a form of the twixt.
+Twixt fields have their own validation and formatting, separate from the model.
+A typical edit action would get a model from the database, load it into a twixt, and render the twixt in a form.

       User user = User.find().getById(id); //get model
       UserTwixt twixt = new UserTwixt();   //create twixt